Frequently Asked Questions

 When does Resident Assistant training begin in the fall?

-Resident Assistants will move into the halls in early August, and training will begin shortly thereafter.
+Resident Assistants and Community Managers will move into the halls in early August, and training will begin shortly thereafter.
 RAs are expected to be at all training sessions and to assist with opening the residence halls for our incoming students.
-Please see the RA Position Description on the main page of the website for specific training dates.
+Please see the RA and CM Position Descriptions on the main page of the website for specific training dates.

 Our extensive training program will challenge you and teach you what you need to know to excel in the position.
 Training is required for student staff, so you should plan accordingly as you consider applying.
-Resident Assistants are trained in the areas of:
+Resident Assistants and Community Managers are trained in the areas of:

 - Residential Curriculum Approach